If y'all don't know, I like to do the Oprah thing: I. Love. Bread.

 Any type of bread, but I especially love a quick bread recipe around fall and the holidays since they're easy to give out as gifts!
 We find ourselves lucky to live on the outskirts of a small town, and they are very holiday-forward.

-The weekly farmers' market in town square has stall from one of the local Amish communities that makes some absolutely delicious apple fritter bread for sale this time of year along with the fresh apple cider they pass out to everyone.
+The weekly farmers' market in town square has stall from one of the local Amish communities that makes some absolutely delicious country apple fritter bread for sale this time of year along with the fresh apple cider they pass out to everyone.

 Jump to:

-Why You'll Love this Easy Apple Fritter Bread Recipe
+Easy Amish Apple Fritter Bread

 - All Purpose Flour.